duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_7_networking_config.md

 If you are working from your home, for example, you simply need to make the Duckiebot connect to your home network.
 You may have input the proper SSID and pwd when you initialized the SD card, in which case, your Duckiebot should be connected to the internet already.

-If you didn't enter the right SSID and password for your network or you want to change you need to connect to your robot somehow (e.g. with ethernet) and then edit the file `/etc/wpa_supplicant/wpa_supplicant.conf`.
+If you didn't enter the right SSID and password for your network or you want to change you need to connect to your robot somehow (e.g. with ethernet) and then edit the file `/etc/wpa_supplicant/wpa_supplicant.conf` as explained in the [Duckiebot initialization procedure](#burn-sd-card).

 This is the best option.